VenuPabbuleti/FPGA-IMPLEMENTATION/01_1LED 1 SWITCH/README.md

 # LED BLINKING

+**🔹 Project Overview:** Using Verilog HDL, I coded a simple circuit to control an LED on the Nexys4DDR FPGA board.

+**🔹 Implementation:** Leveraging the board's resources, I mapped the Verilog code to the FPGA, enabling it to control the LED.

+**🔹 Verification:** After synthesis and implementation, I tested the functionality to ensure the LED blinked as expected.

-  This includes Interfacing of LED using Switch i.e Nothing but a Buffer
+  This repository includes Interfacing of LED using Switch i.e Nothing but a Buffer

     ==> Switch - HIGH(1) ---> LED Turn on